echeran/smile-of-murugan/webbook/chapter07.md

 descriptions of Toņți are often recurrent formulae, e.g. "Tonți of seaside groves" *(Pur*.
 48.4, *Nar*.
 18.4, 195.5).

+[^theme-turai]: Thus, e.g. under the *puṟam* poetic situation called vețci "cattle-raid", there come 14 themes, according to *TP.* According to *PVM,* the 13 "heroic" situations comprise as many as 327 themes (see K. Kailasapathy, op. cit.
+194).

 These basic hierarchically structured components-the poetic situation, the theme, the motive and the formula-are parts of given traditional material; the bardic practice is dependent upon